Wais-A/WebTeX-S/PRIVACY.md

-# Privacy Policy for WebTeX (Safari Extension)
+# Privacy Policy for WebTeX

-**Last Updated:** August 13, 2025

-WebTeX respects your privacy.
-This policy explains how the extension handles your data.

 ## 1) What WebTeX Does
 WebTeX detects math expressions on webpages and renders them using **KaTeX**.